 Poon Panichpibool, a capital market strategist at Krungthai Global Markets, predicts that the Thai baht will move between 32.80 to 33.00 baht/USD after hitting a 19-month high of 32.93 baht versus the US dollar (USD).

-According to Poon, there is a chance that the Thai baht would gain some more traction before reversing course if the USD rises and foreign investors begin liquidating their Thai stock holdings in order to realise quick gains.
+According to Poon, there is a chance that the Thai baht would gain some more traction before reversing course if the USD rises and foreign investors begin liquidating their Thai stock holdings to realize quick gains.

-Kriangkrai Thiennukul, president of the Federation of Thai Industries, has urged the Bank of Thailand to stop the Thai baht from appreciating too much in relation to the US dollar, as this would reduce the competitiveness of Thai exports.
+Kriangkrai Thiennukul, president of the Federation of Thai Industries, has urged the Bank of Thailand to stop the Thai baht from appreciating too much about the US dollar, as this would reduce the competitiveness of Thai exports.

-Companies that are currently in negotiations as well as those that have already exported goods from Thailand but have not received payment from their foreign buyers will be most impacted by the baht’s appreciation because the buyers will probably request a price adjustment, which would result in lower profits for the Thai exporter.
+Companies currently in negotiations and those that have already exported goods from Thailand but have not received payment from their foreign buyers will be most impacted by the baht’s appreciation because the buyers will probably request a price adjustment, which would result in lower profits for the Thai exporter.

 High Thai Baht Affects Tourism

-With less Thai baht after exchanging their currencies, travellers might decide to travel elsewhere, which would have an impact on the tourism industry as well.
+With less Thai baht after exchanging their currencies, travelers might decide to travel elsewhere, which would also impact the tourism industry.

 Pote Aramwattananon, vice president of the Thai Chamber of Commerce, cited data from the Kasikorn Research Centre demonstrating that the Thai baht has strengthened by 9% to 10% in a short amount of time, and Thai exporters suffer a revenue loss of approximately 100 billion baht annually, or 0.5% of GDP, for every percentage point increase in the Thai baht’s value relative to the US dollar.